ProactivePIM: Accelerating Weight-Sharing Embedding Layer with PIM for Scalable Recommendation System: ProactivePIM Architecture

 \section{ProactivePIM Architecture}

-We propose the ProactivePIM, a PIM architecture that supports weight-sharing algorithm.
-ProactivePIM employs an integrated approach for speedup by utilizing in-memory cache (detailed in Section IV-B), eliminating communication overhead through data mapping (detailed in Section IV-C), and minimizing additional overhead in the PIM system.
+We propose ProactivePIM, a PIM architecture that supports weight-sharing algorithms.
+ProactivePIM employs an integrated approach for speedup by utilizing an in-memory cache (detailed in Section \ref{prefetch}), eliminating communication overhead through data mapping (detailed in Section \ref{mapping_strategy}), and minimizing the additional overhead in the PIM system.
+The core novelty of our design lies in the architecture (detailed in Section \ref{architecture}) and its synergy with memory access optimizations (detailed in Section \ref{prefetch} to \ref{tt_opt}).
+ProactivePIM provides the foundation for efficient acceleration, enabling maximal utilization of locality characteristics and reduction of the amplified memory access with a few PIM-HBM stacks.
+Optimizations such as subtable duplication and maximizing subembedding reuse for TT-Rec are employed for full utilization of the proposed architecture.